Object-oriented ontology: Critique of correlationism

 Related to 'anthropocentrism', object-oriented thinkers reject speculative idealist correlationism, which the French philosopher Quentin Meillassoux defines as "the idea according to which we only ever have access to the correlation between thinking and being, and never to either term considered apart from the other".
 Because object-oriented ontology is a realist philosophy, it stands in contradistinction to the anti-realist trajectory of correlationism, which restricts philosophical understanding to the correlation of being with thought by disavowing any reality external to this correlation as inaccessible, and, in this way, fails to escape the ontological reification of human experience.
+Many take this to mean that object-oriented ontologists see inert or inanimate objects as being equal to humans.
+Object-oriented ontologists, on the other hand, reject this understanding, arguing that the claim of objects existing in the same way humans do is not synonymous with the claim that all things are equal in terms of moral, ethical, or aesthetic value.

 Rejection of undermining, "overmining", and "duomining"

 Object-oriented thought holds that there are two principal strategies for devaluing the philosophical import of objects.
 First, one can undermine objects by claiming that they are an effect or manifestation of a deeper, underlying substance or force.
 Second, one can "overmine" objects by either an idealism which holds that there is nothing beneath what appears in the mind or, as in social constructionism, by positing no independent reality outside of language, discourse or power.
+Object-oriented philosophy fundamentally rejects both undermining and "overmining", since both approaches hand-wave objects away by attributing their existence to other, more fundamental elements of reality.

-Object-oriented philosophy rejects both undermining and "overmining".
-Graham Harman mentioned (in a paper issued in 2013) the new concept of duomining, which comes from computing science, haped for Harman's purpose.
-Though the concept of duomining refers to a blend of data mining and texts (as call logs), Harman means that both undermining and overmining, when both attitudes are kept together, lead to duomining, which is the case with Quentin Meillassoux who "takes a classic duomining position, since he holds that the primary qualities of things are those which can be mathematized and denies that he is a Pythagorean, insisting that numbers do not exhaust the world but simply point to sort of "dead matter" whose exact metaphysical status is never clarified".
+In a 2013 paper, Graham Harman also discussed the concept of duomining.
+Borrowing the word from computing science, Harman uses "duomining" to refer to philosophical or ontological approaches that both undermine and overmine objects at the same time.
+Harman asserts that Quentin Meillassoux's ontology is based on "a classic duomining position", since "he holds that the primary qualities of things are those which can be mathematized and denies that he is a Pythagorean, insisting that numbers do not exhaust the world but simply point to a sort of 'dead matter' whose exact metaphysical status is never clarified".

-Preservation of finitude

-Unlike other speculative realism, object-oriented ontology maintains the concept of finitude, whereby relation to an object cannot be translated into a direct and complete knowledge of an object.
-Since all object relations distort their related objects, every relation is said to be an act of translation, with the caveat that no object can perfectly translate another object into its own nomenclature.
-Object-oriented ontology does not restrict finitude to humanity, however, but extends it to all objects as an inherent limitation of relationality.

 Withdrawal

 Object-oriented ontology holds that objects are independent not only of other objects but also from the qualities they animate at any specific spatiotemporal location.
 Accordingly, objects cannot be exhausted by their relations with humans or other objects in theory or practice, meaning that the reality of objects is always ready-to-hand.
 The retention by an object of reality in excess of any relation is known as withdrawal.
+And since all objects are, in their fullness, partially withdrawn from one another, every relation is said to be an act of translation, meaning that no object can perfectly translate another object into its own nomenclature; Harman has referred to this as the "problem with paraphrase".